External Fixation Of An Ankle Fracture

 - Bring your medicine bottles or a list of your medicines when you see your caregiver.
 Tell your caregiver if you are allergic to any medicine.
 Tell your caregiver if you use any herbs, food supplements, or over-the-counter medicine.

-- You may need to have blood and urine tests, and different x-rays taken.
-You may also need a computed tomography (CT) scan, or magnetic resonance imaging (MRI) of the ankle and foot.
-Ask your caregiver for more information about these and other tests that you may need.
-Write down the date, time, and location of each test.
+- You may need to have blood and urine tests before surgery.
+You may also need x-rays, a CT scan, or an MRI of your ankle and foot.
+Talk to your healthcare provider about these or other tests you may need.
+Write down the date, time, and location for each test.

 The night before your surgery: